How To Tackle Urinary Infections During

 Pregnant women are more susceptible to urinary infections for a number of reasons.
 First, their urine is less acidic and contains higher levels of glucose, which promotes the growth of bacteria.
 Second, pregnant women are considered immune-compromised and thus more prone to infection.
 Finally, the physiological changes during increase the risk of complications.

-Urinary infections can cause discomfort, acute misery, and even serious problems if not treated on time.
+Urinary infections can cause discomfort, acute misery, and even serious problems if not treated on .
 Most of these illnesses are limited to the urethra and bladder but occasionally, if left untreated, can spread to the kidneys.
 The hormones released in the body during pregnancy make women more predisposed to developing this condition.

-Pregnant women should take extra to maintain good hygiene habits and if they develop an infection, they should seek right away to prevent any complications.
+Pregnant women should take extra care to maintain hygiene habits and if they develop an infection, they should seek treatment right away to prevent any complications.
 Some common symptoms of a urinary tract infection include a burning sensation during urination, needing to urinate more often than usual, difficulty urinating, cramps or burning in the lower abdomen or back, cloudy or foul-smelling urine, etc.

 Doctors suggest the use of antibiotics for bacterial infections during pregnancy.
 A full course of antibiotics should take care of the infection within a week.
 Regular testing and urine cultures to monitor the condition and prevent it from recurring during the pregnancy.

-To help prevent urinary infections during pregnancy, drink plenty of water and unsweetened cranberry juice.
+To help prevent urinary infections during pregnancy, drink plenty of and unsweetened cranberry juice.
 Cranberry juice can be especially helpful in preventing infections.
 Check the color of your urine often to make sure it’s not dark or straw-colored.
 When you feel the urge to urinate, go right away.
 Holding it in can cause infections.

-Remember to wipe from the front to the back after you use the restroom, and clean the genital area well after .
+Remember to wipe from the front to the back after you use the restroom, and clean the genital area well after sex.
 Wearing breathable, cotton fabrics provides good air circulation and helps avoid the breeding of bacteria.
 Showering instead of taking long baths is also helpful.
 Good hygiene during pregnancy is important to avoid complications.

 Previous Article